sushrut17/NeurIPS/README.md

 # NeurIPS
-Our official entry to the Neural Information Processing Systems conference
+Our official entries to the Neural Information Processing Systems conference